 5 quick Budget chicken recipes for busy nights

 Coming home from work the last thing you want to do is stand in the kitchen for an hour or more.
 You’re hungry, you’re tired and you’ve got other things to organize.
-These recipes are all ready in 30 minutes or less.
+These budget chicken recipes are all ready in 30 minutes or less.

-Cheesy One Pot Chicken Lasagna 30 mins to table for this delightful dish, that’s what I like.
+30 mins to table for this delightful dish, that’s what I like.
 Made with leftover chicken (cheap!) and a ready made pasta sauce, you can always make your own pasta sauce but it will increase the prep time.

-Honey Chicken Stir-Fry a one pot meal ready in just 30 minutes.
+A one pot meal ready in just 30 minutes.
 I would definitely add more garlic and other reviewers have suggested more sauce if you like a ‘wet’ stir fry.
 Yummy whatever additions you make.

-Chicken and rice casserole this a recipe I have made many a time because it is extremely simple.
+This a recipe I have made many a time because it is extremely simple.
 I tend to add extra veggies like carrots and broccoli and I usually use either chicken thighs or leftover chicken.

 Fancy a meatless meal?
 Check out my post on easy cheap vegan recipes.